 - Current curriculum vitae ("CV") annually. - Participation in the required initial education (section 2.10 B) and new IRB member orientation (section 2.10 A) must occur prior to review of any research. - Documentation of current Institutional certification in compliance education (e.g., CITI Training).
-The IRB office documents and files compliance training for IRB members. - Members must make every effort to attend all meetings for which the member is scheduled. (see section 2.8 Duties of IRB Members) - All members must sign a Confidentiality Agreement upon assignment as a member which is effective for the duration of the term served regardless of the length of the term.
-A Conflict-of-Interest Disclosure must be completed and signed annually. - Documents supporting final appointments along with records of continuing education will become part of the permanent membership records maintained by IRB office.
-The IRB membership requires annual evaluation.
-Required changes will be reported to the OHRP. - A list of IRB members and their qualifications are maintained.
+The IRB office documents and files compliance training for IRB members. - Members must make every effort to attend all meetings for which the member is scheduled. (see section 2.8 - Duties of IRB Members) - All members must sign a Confidentiality Agreement upon assignment as a member which is effective for the duration of the term served regardless of the length of the term.
+A Conflict of Interest Disclosure must be completed and signed annually. - Documents supporting final appointments along with records of continuing education will become part of the permanent membership records maintained by IRB office.
+The IRB membership is indefinite pending annual IRB evaluation.
+Required changes will be reported to the OHRP.